 In the end, it was James’ $300,000 salary that hurt him.
 Considering Dan Fouts made $850,000, the salary of Little Train was in excess.
 The always frugal Chargers decided to keep rookie Dana Brinson, who seemed to be making progress in camp.
 Brinson was cheap and showed upside, and that was enough for the Bolts.

 The move destroyed a lot of Chargers fans as James was hugely popular among the fan base.
 The Kansas City Chiefs immediately signed Lionel James, but he failed to make their squad.
 James never played a down of NFL football again.
 Retiring after only five seasons with the San Diego Chargers.

 Lionel James totaled 1,061 rushing yards on 231 carries while scoring four touchdowns.
-His forte on offense was catching the ball out of the backfield, where he caught 209 balls for 2,278 yards and 10 touchdowns.
+His forte on offense was catching the ball out of the backfield, where he caught 209 balls for 2,278 yards and ten touchdowns.
 Those were incredible numbers for a running back.
-His special teams efforts were also monumental as he totaled 1,193 yards on 124 punt returns.
-James also returned 99 kick offs for 2,094 yards in his five-year career.
+His special team’s efforts were also monumental, as he totaled 1,193 yards on 124 punt returns.
+James also returned 99 kick-offs for 2,094 yards in his five-year career.
 He was all over the place on the field for the Chargers despite his small stature.

 These days James is the running backs coach for the Kansas City Chiefs.
 He before that worked for Auburn University as their tight ends coach.
-James stayed involved in the game he has great passion for.
+James stayed involved in the game he has a great passion for.
 That passion was on display every time he took the field.
 The fans remember and will always love him for that display.
-Thanks you Mr. James.
+Thank you, Mr. James.